 Use Creative Games and Role Play

 Using Christmas themed art, drama and games either 1:1 or as a group, is a great way to help any child prepare for the festivities.
-Examples I have used based on the kids’ suggestions, include children miming the opening of presents then pretending to play with them, whilst other children guess what the unwrapped the presents are.
+Examples I have previously used, based on the kids’ suggestions, include children miming the opening of presents then pretending to play with them, whilst other children guess what the unwrapped the presents are.
 We have also made Christmas scrap books, played ‘crimbo pass the parcel’, memory games and had silent Christmas parties.

 By bringing calm, but fun drama activities into the mix during the run up to Christmas, it can help a child with additional needs feel more present and relate to the fact that although it’s a busy time, it happens once a year and can be enjoyed in a variety of ways.